paolorota/camera-acquire/README.md

 # Camera-acquire
-acquire images from webcam and store them into a folder
+Acquire images from webcam and store them into a folder

 # Instructions
 1. Rename ```config.ini.example``` in  ```config.ini```
-2. run ```python3 src/acquire.py```
+2. Run ```python3 src/acquire.py```
-3. enjoy.
+3. Enjoy.